Winter 2014 - January to April 2014 - Updated 2014-04-18 00:50 EDT

 facility.
 Look for a “catch-all” or “log anything” rule instead.

-facility (a different log file now), which is now used for sshd
+log file now), which is now used for sshd logging.

 Run the Fetch and Checking Program to verify your work so far.